kizniche/Mycodo/README.md

 <a name="future"></a>
 ### Todo

+- [ ] Take series of photos at different ISOs, combine to make HDR photo
 - [ ] Timelapse video creation ability (define start, end, duration between, etc.)
 - [ ] Automatic log file backup when a certain size is reached
 - [ ] Support for more than one temperature/humidity sensor